How to keep your dog safe and happy this 4th of July

 Tire your dog out

 Your pet will be less likely to panic if he has less energy.
 Take him for a longer walk before dark, when the fireworks usually begin.
-Keep him on the lead, particularly in areas where fireworks are likely to be left off.
-Keep an eye open for any pranksters that think it’s a huge joke to frighten a dog with a thrown firework.
+Keep him on the lead, particularly in areas where fireworks are likely to be set off.
+Keep an eye open for any pranksters who think it’s a huge joke to frighten a dog with a thrown firework.

-There is a huge risk if you normally keep your dog in the garden, or allow him outside alone, that he may jump over the fence to escape into the road if startled.
-Keeping him inside will calm him, put him more at ease and will hopefully put an end to his barking.
-Ensure that he is microchipped and is wearing a collar with an ID tag, in case he does go missing.
+There is a considerable risk that, if you usually keep your dog in the garden or allow him outside alone, he may jump over the fence to escape into the road if startled.
+Keeping him inside will calm him, put him at ease, and hopefully end his barking.
+Ensure he is microchipped and wearing a collar with an ID tag, in case he goes missing.

 Close all curtains, windows and doors.